TeamFAPS/PSVita-RE-tools/README.md

 Kdumper - by @TheFloW and @CelesteBlue-dev
 ---
-A PSVita fSELF to run on an activated TestKit/DevKit on FW <=3.67 in order to dump its kernel !
+A PS Vita fSELF to run on any activated TestKit/DevKit running FW <=3.67 in order to dump its kernel!

 Confirmed working between 3.50 and 3.67.
 Will need some changes for lower FWs (sceMotionDevGetEvaInfo is only on FW >= 3.50).